chennanni/note-tech/ant/index.md

 ## What is Apache ANT

-Apache Ant is a Java library and command-line tool whose mission is to drive processes described in build files as targets and extension points dependent upon each other.
+> Apache Ant is a Java library and command-line tool whose mission is to drive processes described in build files as targets and extension points dependent upon each other.

-The main known usage of Ant is the build of Java applications.
+The main known usage of Ant is the **build of Java applications**.

 ## Usage example